ArjunSahlot/pixel_painter/README.md

 # pixel_painter
-A template repository that you can use.
+A pygame gui that helps you draw in a certain resolution and export as png.